 His writing turns what you may have thought of on your own sideways, to give you a new look at what’s possible.

 We use a fresh approach, the “point of choice,” as a framework to concentrate marketing efforts for the most impact.
 Get your guide here.

 Who are your favorite authors or marketing gurus?

 I could go on.
-As an avid reader, I’m always finding new writers that spark an insight or shift my thinking.
-Yet, when someone asks me in conversation, these are the ones I always come up with.
+As an avid reader, I always find new writers who spark an insight or shift my thinking.
+Yet, when someone asks me, these are the authors and titles I always share.
 Actually, I could go on with more than nine recommended marketing books … but this is a start!

 Please share your thoughts!

 One more suggestion … a bit of shameless self-promotion